hectorrodriguez-bit/Parsatgram/README.md

 - [x] The current signed in user is persisted across app restarts.
 - [x] User can take a photo, add a caption, and post it to "Instagram".

+The following **optional** features are implemented:

+- [x] User sees app icon in home screen and styled bottom navigation view

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: